 - 1. Be familiar with this syllabus and the lecture and lab calendars. - 2.
 Consult the course calendars regularly to ensure you stay abreast of the current topics of discussion. - 3.
-Be prepared for class by watching the webinars and reading the textbook passages pertinent to the topics to be discussed in lecture ahead of time. - 4.
-You should anticipate spending, at a minimum, 1 2 hours each day studying the information discussed in this course.
-This may include review of notes, reading the required textbooks or discussing topics with your peers (group study).
+Be prepared for class by watching the webinars and reading the textbook passages pertinent to the topics to be discussed in lecture ahead of time.

-- 5. Each lecture hour is recorded and can be downloaded from the link on the Fundamentals of Diagnostic Imaging course page of MyParker or through iTunes University.
+- 4. You should anticipate spending, at a minimum, 1 2 hours outside of class for each lecture or lab hour studying the information discussed in this course.
+This should include review of notes, reading the required textbooks or discussing topics with your peers (group study). - 5.
+Each lecture hour is recorded and can be downloaded from the link on the Fundamentals of Diagnostic Imaging course page of MyParker or through iTunes University.
 These should be reviewed as needed. - 6.
 Utilize the Parker Radiology Website.
 There is link on the Fundamentals of Diagnostic Imaging course page of MyParker. - 7.
 Participate in lecture and lab sessions. - 8.
 Come see me if you need any help.
 You may also inquire about a tutor in the Student Affairs office.